This biography expands upon the entry in Wikipedia

 Research into Macular Degeneration and Carotenoids

 In 1995, Howard started work with Dr Richard Bone and Dr. John Landrum at Florida International University (FIU).
-Together they patented a formulation containing Meso-zeaxanthin, lutein and zeazanthen, manufactured by IOSA in Monterey, Mexico and sold in Europe as Macushield and in North America as Macuhealth or LMZ3.
+Together they patented a formulation containing Meso-zeaxanthin, lutein and zeazanthen, manufactured by IOSA in Monterey, Mexico and currently sold in Europe as Macuprime and in North America as Macuhealth.
 Its purpose was to prevent Age-related Macular Degeneration (AMD).

 In 2018, Howard and others published the results of a study into the use of